jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

- - In the game, Eveque is the first boss, encountered at the end of Spring Meadows.
+ - In the game, Évêque is the first boss, encountered at the end of Spring Meadows.

 ## Expedition 34 Mage